-- Industry would pay for the VMS system, but NMFS currently does have a reimbursement program for the purchase of NMFS-approved VMS devices, which would cover the cost of the initial VMS unit.
-However, industry would still pay the recurring transmission costs as well as installation and repair/maintenance costs as well as the cost of any replacement units in the future. - Example of the Gulf VMS requirements for IFQ fisheries are: - O Hourly reporting frequency (ping rate) -changing this could have unexpected consequences if the fisherman is involved in other fisheries that require VMS reporting rate.
+- Industry would pay for the VMS system.
+NMFS currently has a reimbursement program for the purchase of NMFS-approved VMS devices, which would cover the cost of the initial VMS unit.
+However, this program is subject to available funds and may change in the future. - Industry would pay the recurring transmission costs as well as installation and repair/maintenance costs as well as the cost of any replacement units in the future. - This action ties into Action 7 (offloading requirements).
+If VMS/hail-in/satellite units are required there is no need to provide 24-hour notices of a change in landing location.
+Offloading times would still need to be addressed. - Example of the Gulf VMS requirements for IFQ fisheries are: - Hourly reporting frequency (ping rate) -changing this could have unexpected consequences if the fisherman is involved in other fisheries that require VMS reporting rate.
 Currently, an hourly 'ping rate' is the standard in our region, with increased rates when approaching or in management areas (e.g., MPAs).
-Units must be permanently affixed and always on, unless under a power down exemption. - Hail-out requirement that describes type of trip required whenever the vessel leaves the dock. - O Hail-in requirement that contains estimated catch share landings, dealer, landing location, and date/time of landing.
+Units must be permanently affixed and always on, unless under a power down exemption. - Hail-out requirement that describes type of trip required whenever the vessel leaves the dock. - Hail-in requirement that contains estimated catch share landings, dealer, landing location, and date/time of landing.
 Hail-in is required 3 to 24 hours in advance of landing and allow a 1-hour window after the selected landing time (e.g., arriving at 3pm means they can dock between 3pm to 4pm.
-Any later time would require an amended notification). - Satellite units only this is required due to the need for real time tracking at sea and distance to protected areas.
+Any later time would require an amended notification).

+• Satellite units only - this is required due to the need for real time tracking at sea and distance to protected areas.
 This is the only way to submit a hail-in while at sea unless the fishermen use a satellite phone.

-Additional Monitoring Options:
+Monitoring Options: